 - Learn from passionate instructors with extensive nursing experience

 - Receive preparation for taking the National Council Licensure Examination for Practical Nurses (NCLEX-PN)

 Nursing offers opportunities for compassionate individuals

 If you are looking for a career that enables you to help physicians and care for patients, then practical/vocational nursing is a great choice.
-As a matter of fact, according to the U.S. Bureau of Labor Statistics, employment of licensed practical / vocational nurses is expected to grow 22% between 2010 and 2020.* Plus, you may be encouraged to learn that median annual wages of licensed practical and licensed vocational nurses were $42,400 in May 2012.
-The middle 50% earned between $34,990 and $48,380.
-The lowest 10% earned less than $30,970, and the highest 10% earned more than $57,360.* For many though, practical/vocational nursing is just the beginning.
+As a matter of fact, according to the ONET OnLine, employment of licensed practical / vocational nurses is expected to grow 22% between 2012 and 2022.2 Plus, you may be encouraged to learn that median annual wages of licensed practical and licensed vocational nurses were $41,540 in May 2012.
+The lowest 10% earned less than $30,970, and the highest 10% earned more than $57,360.2 For many though, practical/vocational nursing is just the beginning.
 Becoming an LPN/LVN is an important first step toward becoming an RN or pursuing any of a number of possible advanced degrees.

 Professional success begins with a well-rounded education

 Over the course of your program, the education you receive as a student of the Practical/Vocational Nursing program will help you build a solid base of knowledge and progressively challenge you with new concepts and skills.